Jtrnb/AtlasDrifter/SYSTEM OUTLINE.md

 Fluid actions switch turns so players are incentivized to work together to fully utilize all of their dice. also passing a turn allows unused dice to be used for defence.

-all values are simple and ez so combat is
+all values are simple and ez so combat isnt slow